ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 : Hardware capability determined by physical port characteristics

-Therefore, in typical deployments, "ne-ref", "port-ref", and "link-type" are expected to be populated through automatic discovery and SHOULD only be overridden manually in exceptional cases (e.g., CPE, leased lines, or planned resources).
+Therefore, in typical deployments, "ne-ref", "port-ref", and "link-type" SHOULD be populated through automatic discovery but MAY only be overridden manually in exceptional cases (e.g., CPE, leased lines, or planned resources).
 The "port-breakout" container MUST always reflect hardware-determined state and therefore MUST